Callum-Leach/Callum-Leach.github.io/_posts/2024-11-30-climate-change-CMIP6.md

 ---
-title: "Changes over time in the 100-year return value of climate model variables"
+title: "The Future of Wind, Solar, and Temperature Extremes"
 last_modified_at: 2025-02-05
 mathjax: true
 categories: